Despite previous attacks, Medicare for All proved to be a huge winner for Bernie Sanders for the third primary in a row, polls show

 The same NBC poll found Medicare for All also drew strong backing among Democratic voters in Iowa (57% support vs. 38% opposition) and New Hampshire (58% support vs. 37% opposition).

-Another exit poll from the Washington Post mirrored those results as around six-in-ten Nevada caucusgoers endorsed the Sanders plan, according to Post reporter Jeff Stein.
+Another entrance poll from the Washington Post mirrored those results as around six-in-ten Nevada caucusgoers endorsed the Sanders plan, according to Post reporter Jeff Stein.
 There were similar showings in both Iowa and New Hampshire.

 JUST IN: 6 in 10 Nevada caucus-goers report in exit polls that they support eliminating private insurance & creating a single-payer system, per WaPo gurus @sfcpoll & @EmGusk.
 Same result in both NH and Iowa